ANCL/UAV_DOBBS/README.md

 # Simulation of a Disturbance Observer-Based Integral Backstepping Controller with PX4 and SITL/jMAVSim

-This repo contains the simulation code for the JINT journal submission **'Exponentially Stable Trajectory Tracking for Multirotor UAVs with Rotor Dragand Disturbance Compensation'**.
+This repo contains the simulation code for the International Jounral of Control submission **'A Backstepping Disturbance Observer-Based Control for MultirotorUAVs: Theory and Experiment'**.

 The code simulates a disturbance observer-based integral backstepping control with compensation for drag effects for a multirotor UAV running the [PX4 autopilot firmware](https://px4.io/). **SITL** (*Software in the loop*) is combined with the [jMAVSim](https://github.com/PX4/jMAVSim) simulator.
 The reason for using SITL simulation is to test controller performance using actual PX4 firmware.
 This ensures the controller is implementable on-board physical autopilots (e.g. Pixhawk 1, etc.) and that simulation results are closer to what are observed in flight testing.